express-in-code-game/excode-design/docs/design.md

 So map is graphically represented, as well as the mechanisms/syshtems players are building.
 Building can be done via an editor or (maybe) the pane that shows the build also allows for interactive programming.

+Generated map data (entities) - droid parts, fields, systems, networks, fruit trees, nanites or any other anything - may both be data and have an api.
+Similar to physical devices having api, in-game (virtual) devices may have an api.